metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

                Allows you to view or change various Z1M1 flags.
 Changing a mirrored flag will mirror any tracked data.
 Changing other flags will not affect currently tracked data.
-  Log       -> Session log will tell you where all major items and exits are located.
+  Log       -> Session log will tell you where all important (quest and equipment) items and exits are located.
+               Double-clicking an item or exit in the log will select the map and room it is located on, on the main UI window.
   Reset     -> Reset (clear) tracked data for current session.

 Co-Op